MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Power-bi-templates.md

    ![Opened Power BI template query](../Images/WpA/tutorials/pbi-templates-02.png)

 5. Review the displayed metrics.
-If you notice a metric that does not apply to your analysis, you can select the delete icon (trash can) to delete it.
+These metrics are required to populate the Power BI template.

    > [!Note]
    > Attempting to delete a metric displays a warning that this deletion could disable portions of the Power BI template and reduce query results, which in turn can limit your eventual ability to visualize collaboration-overload patterns.
 Depending on the metric you delete, you might disable a single Power BI chart, several charts, or all of the possible charts.
 In the warning dialog box, select **cancel** to retain the metric or **delete** to delete it.